AWS Partner Network (APN) Blog

 To better understand the key factors that drive partner growth and business opportunity, we commissioned an independent study of AWS Partners with Canalys, a leading global technology analyst firm.

 Research found that AWS Partners that achieve profitable growth are those that have deeper AWS engagement and offer a breadth of services and support.
-From reselling to offering services and co-selling, data shows that different business models generate different levels of profitability.
+From reselling to offering services and technology solutions, data shows that different business models generate different levels of profitability.

 In 2021, we introduced AWS Partner Paths to better support the range of partners’ offerings.
 This year, we’re enhancing the Paths by adding the business model dimension to introduce the new Partner Profitability Framework.